“Welcome to the Slowest Express train in the world” is what the overhead PA system in the train greeted us when we boarded The Glacier Express.

 COST & HOW TO BOOK

 If you have a Swiss Travel pass then you just have to pay for the seat reservation only.
 The Swiss Half fare travel card can also be used while booking tickets for the Glacier Express.
 Just select Swiss Travel Pass or Swiss Half Fare Card from the drop-down list and carry the discounted card along with your ticket.
+You can check the latest price here.

-You can book tickets for the Glacier Express online here.
+You can book tickets for the Glacier Express online here

 Below are the prices in CHF for the different sections of travel in the Glacier Express.